mamoniot/project-cybersyn/README.md

 **Improved fault handling.** Mistakes and misconfigured stations are unlikely to result in items being delivered to places they shouldn't, and the player will be alerted immediately about the fault.

 Runs a custom, **highly optimized central planning algorithm**, resulting in exceptionally good performance.
-Outperforms LTN in testing *(disclaimer: there is no perfectly apples-to-apples performance test since the features and algorithms of these mods are not the same)*.
+Greatly outperforms LTN in testing *(disclaimer: there is no perfectly apples-to-apples performance test since the features and algorithms of these mods are not the same, see /previews/performance/ )*.
 The station update rate is twice that of LTN by default, and depots don't count towards station updates.

 ![Alt text](/previews/se-compat.png)